 Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take two pre-service credential courses (continuing Chinese bilingual teacher candidates will also take 2 courses).
 Our thirteenth STARTALK grant will provide scholarships for summer and fall tuition.
 To participate in this program, applicants must first be accepted to the LMU School of Education.
 Click here for the LMU Graduate School Application procedure.

 Pathway 2: Certificate in Teaching Mandarin – Professional Development

-Loyola Marymount University (LMU) is offering a professional development certificate in Teaching Chinese in PreK-12 Classroom this summer, beginning April 2019.
-This hybrid (online) program is taught in Mandarin by experienced and exemplary instructors and is geared specifically for Mandarin speakers and teachers in immersion, bilingual/dual language and heritage language programs for the purpose of increasing their instructional skills.
+Loyola Marymount University (LMU) is offering a professional development certificate in Teaching Chinese in PreK-12 Classroom this summer, beginning May 2021.
+This hybrid (online) program is taught primarily in Mandarin by experienced and exemplary instructors and is geared specifically for Mandarin speakers and teachers in immersion, bilingual/dual language and heritage language programs for the purpose of increasing their instructional skills.
 Course content is designed for credentialed teachers and non-credentialed teachers who have intermediate or advanced skills in Mandarin.
-The 12-unit continuing education program of study is offered through a combination of on-site, online, and video-telecast meetings.
+The 12-unit continuing education program of study is offered through a combination of virtual live webinar meetings and online activities.